 So, there’s this interaction between confession, absolution, and the guilt that really intrigued me and held my attention.
 For me, it was this larger indication of the injustice of the system that is easier to see – when the upper levels of society force their ‘guilt’ or ‘sins’ upon the lower classes.
 Those below must suffer for the lives of those above the clouds and the royal family of Kos, the city of the novel, in particular.

 Taj himself was an interesting character because he is both hardened and also compassionate.
 His mentality to care only about himself is a defense mechanism to protect him from the sins.
 At the same time, he is deeply caring about those in his life.
-Yet there is something brewing under the surface of Taj – something simmering deep below, like watching too many incidents of injustice, perhaps resentment.
+Yet there is something brewing under the surface of Taj – something simmering deep below.
 This deeper undercurrent intrigued me.
 As Taj grows, he becomes fiercer and more entrancing.
 All these complexities come to light as the story continues.

 My favorite characters were most definitely some of the side characters – Arzu and Aliya.
 One is a mage in training and another is Taj’s body guard when he comes into the palace.
 Onyebuchi does a fabulous job at creating side characters which allow you to peek underneath their surface.
 I just wish we had more details of them!
 I would read whole books about each of these characters.